 The “This Free Life” campaign launched in 2016 to prevent and reduce tobacco use among LGBT young adults who occasionally smoked cigarettes.
 When the campaign launched, there were more than 2 million lesbian, gay, bisexual, and transgender (LGBT) young adults ages 18-24 living in the United States1 .
 LGBT young adults are nearly twice as likely to use tobacco as other young adults, ultimately resulting in the loss of tens of thousands of LGBT lives to tobacco use each year2 .

-Prior to launch, the campaign conducted extensive formative research to develop audience insights and test campaign messaging approaches for different LGBT subpopulations.
+Prior to launch, FDA conducted extensive formative research to develop audience insights and test campaign messaging approaches for different LGBT subpopulations.
 “This Free Life” used primarily digital-only marketing tactics, including online and streaming video, digital advertisements, and social media, in select markets throughout the United States.
 Campaign messaging featured authentic and credible voices from the tobacco-free LGBT community to educate the audience on the negative consequences of smoking.
 The campaign also utilized innovative approaches with social media and influencers to encourage LGBT young adults to live tobacco-free.

 - LGBT Young Adults’ Awareness of and Receptivity to the This Free Life Tobacco Public Education Campaign